 The Art Department (in the School of Arts and Humanities) offers undergraduate and graduate degrees in fine art and studio art, art education and art history, as well as an interdepartmental program in computer graphics.
 In general, all of the school's undergraduate programs require a minimum of 120 credit hours to complete and include a substantial liberal arts component.
 In addition to the standard admissions requirements, applicants should have one year of high school art.

 Bachelor of Science in Computer Graphics and Imaging

 This 58-credit major is offered in conjunction with the Department of Mathematics and Computer Science (School of Natural and Social Science), and the interdisciplinary curriculum combines coursework in art, computer science, digital graphics and mathematics.
 Students can apply to the program in their junior year, and special admissions requirements include an essay, portfolio samples, prerequisite art courses and recommendations from faculty members.

-The 18-credit art curriculum consists of lectures and labs in design and drawing, as well as an elective in art history, digital imaging, photography or sculpture.
+The 18-credit art curriculum consists of lectures and labs in design and drawing, as well as classes in art history, digital imaging, photography or 2D and 3D design.
 To complete the coursework for the major, students take two sequential courses in applications and imaging that can help them develop an appreciation for the aesthetic, mathematical and technological aspects of design and show them how to create 2-D graphics for the Web.
-They can also pursue additional topics in computer animation and modeling, digital photography and interactive design.
+They can also pursue additional topics in computer animation and modeling, digital multimedia and interactive design.
 Interdisciplinary requirements include calculus and three computer science courses in programming.

 The course in broadcast design is unique to the curriculum and teaches students how to create a title sequence or an on-air promotion for a DVD, film or video production.
 The curriculum differs from the program at City College in that it does not include any traditional graphic art or typography courses.